poliver24/Bookmark_Manager/README.md

     So that I may save a new website
     I would like to be able a new bookmark

+3. Delete Bookmarks

+    As a User
+    So that I can remove my bookmark
+    I want to delete a bookmark

 ## Domain Model